William Towell and Elizabeth Yeo

 Please read About Families before using any of the information on this page.

-The 1851 census records William and Elizabeth at Canal House in Teigngrace, a village a short distance north of Newton Abbot.
-William is a 49-year-old coal merchant’s labourer, Elizabeth is 43 and the six children above are listed with them.
-Richard (age 22) is a clay cutter, as is William, who is 18.
-Sarah Jane (age 15) is a house servant.
-Gamekeeper John Towell (age 32) is listed as a lodger.
+The 1851 census records William and Elizabeth at Canal House in Teigngrace, a short distance north of Newton Abbot.
+William is a 49-year-old coal merchant’s labourer, Elizabeth is recorded as 43 and six children are listed with them, including Richard (age 22) and William (18), who are both clay cutters.

 Emma Hallett has kindly supplied information about Elizabeth’s family.
-She has explored a connection to Owen George Yeo via Elizabeth Yeo’s brother William Yeo [note 1], who was baptised at South Tawton in 1791.
+She has explored a connection to Owen George Yeo via Elizabeth’s brother William Yeo, who was baptised at South Tawton in 1891.
 William married Mary Stanlake at Kingsteignton in 1819 and had three children:

 – Mary Ann Yeo (baptised 1820, married John Hearn)